Freelance curator, researcher, museum consultant

 PROJECTS

-I am currently researching a rare archive belonging to my late aunt, Avril Eventhal, who, as Avril A, was an eccentric and much-loved performer in the Gay Village in Manchester in the ‘80s and ‘90s.
-I am organising the vast amount of fascinating material left behind when she died to make it available to researchers and academics, and ultimately to develop an exhibition exploring her life and career.
+I am currently researching a rare archive belonging to my late aunt, Avril Eventhal, who, as Avril A, was an eccentric and much-loved performer in the gay clubs of Manchester in the 1980s and ‘90s.
+When she died in 2017, she left behind a vast amount of fascinating material, much of which relates to the history of Manchester's (pre Queer as Folk) gay scene, including many clubs no longer around.
+I'm working on bringing Avril's story to a wider public through film and exhibitions, as well as making the archive available to researchers and academics.
+Click here to find out more and view a selection of the material.
 Please get in touch if you knew Avril or if you are interested in being involved as a project partner.
-Click here to find out more and view a selection of the material.

 STAGING DIFFICULT PASTS: